From nonlocal Euler-Korteweg to local Cahn-Hilliard via the high-friction limit: Generalised Young Measures

 We say that the sequence $\{z_{j}\}_{j\in\mathbb{N}}$ generates the sequence of Young measures $\{\nu_{y}\}_{y\in Q}$. \end{thm}

 Note that in the above theorem, we require that the sequence $\{\psi(y,z_{j}(y))\}$ is weakly compact in $L^{1}(Q)$.
 This prevents the concentration effect to appear (think about the family of standard mollifiers).
-When we do not have weak compactness, we use the following proposition which follows from the Banach-Alaoglu theorem.
-We formulate it with a distinguishment between time and space variables (that is, $Q= (0,T)\times \Omega$, $y=(t,x)$ with $t\in(0,T)$ and $x \in \Omega$) as usually in applications one has better integrability in time which results in better characterization of the resulting measure.
-The following proposition is a consequence of the Banach-Alaoglu theorem and the Radon-Nikodym theorem, see~\cite{MR2805464}. \begin{proposition} Let $f$ be a continuous function and a sequence $\{f(t,x,z_{j}(t,x))\}_{j\in\mathbb{N}}$ be bounded in $L^{p}(0,T;L^{1}(\Omega))$ with $p \geq 1$.
+When we do not have weak compactness, we use the following proposition {which follows from the Banach-Alaoglu theorem and the Radon-Nikodym theorem, see~\cite{MR2805464}}.
+We formulate it with a distinguishment between time and space variables (that is, $Q= (0,T)\times \Omega$, $y=(t,x)$ with $t\in(0,T)$ and $x \in \Omega$) as usually in applications one has better integrability in time which results in better characterization of the resulting measure. \begin{proposition} Let $f$ be a continuous function and a sequence $\{f(t,x,z_{j}(t,x))\}_{j\in\mathbb{N}}$ be bounded in $L^{p}(0,T;L^{1}(\Omega))$ with $p \geq 1$.
 Let $\{\nu_{t,x}\}_{t,x}$ be the Young measure generated by $\{z_{j}\}_{j}$.
 Then there exists a measure $m^{f}$ such that (up to a subsequence not relabelled)

 Moreover, if $p > 1$, the measure $m^f$ is absolutely continuous with respect to time: for a.e. $t \in (0,T)$, there exists measure $m^f(t,\cdot)$ such that

 \end{proposition}

 Let us remark that by the fundamental theorem, we have $m^{f}=0$ when the sequence $\{f(z_{j})\}_{j\in\mathbb{N}}$ is weakly compact in $L^1((0,T)\times \Omega)$.
 We use the notation: